C-Accel2019/Glossary/glossary.md

 [Back to Index](#Index)

-[Ontology](#Ontology) matching or [Knowledge Graph Schema](#Knowledge-Graph-Schema) matching aims at finding correspondences between semantically related entities of different ontologies.
-These correspondences may stand for equivalence as well as other relations, such as subsumption or disjointness, between ontology entities.
-Ontology entities, in turn, usually denote the named entities of ontologies, such as classes, properties or individuals.
-However, these entities may also be more complex expressions, such as formulas, concept definitions, queries or term building expressions.
-Ontology matching results, called alignments, can thus express with various degrees of precision the relations between the ontologies under consideration.
-Therefore, ontology alignment can be used for various tasks, such as ontology merging, query answering, data translation or for browsing the semantic web.
-For example, the library can take advantage of alignments for automatically ordering a book and the seller can use them for checking the availability of a reference by the library.
-Matching ontologies enables the knowledge and data expressed in the matched ontologies to interoperate.
-It is thus of utmost importance for the applications whose interoperability is jeopardised by heterogeneous ontologies.

 ## Spatial Decision Support

 Spatial decision support is the computational or informational assistance for making better informed decisions about problems with a geographic or spatial component.
 This support assists with the development, evaluation and selection of proper policies, plans, scenarios, projects, interventions, or solution strategies.
 Spatial decision making faces various decision complexities such as: